-Instant gratification: With the continuous discovery appliance, once the discovery is complete (it takes couple of hours depending on the number of VMs), you can immediately create assessments.
-Since the performance data collection starts when you kick off discovery, if you are looking for instant gratification, you should select the sizing criterion in the assessment as as on-premises.
+Quick assessments: With the continuous discovery appliance, once the discovery is complete (it takes couple of hours depending on the number of VMs), you can immediately create assessments.
+Since the performance data collection starts when you kick off discovery, if you are looking for quick assessments, you should select the sizing criterion in the assessment as as on-premises.
 For performance-based assessments, it is advised to wait for at least a day after kicking off discovery to get reliable size recommendations.

 The appliance only collects performance data continuously, it does not detect any configuration change in the on-premises environment (i.e. VM addition, deletion, disk addition etc.).
 If there is a configuration change in the on-premises environment, you can do the following to reflect the changes in the portal:

 Addition of items (VMs, disks, cores etc.): To reflect these changes in the Azure portal, you can stop the discovery from the appliance and then start it again.
 This will ensure that the changes are updated in the Azure Migrate project.

 Deletion of VMs: Due to the way the appliance is designed, deletion of VMs is not reflected even if you stop and start the discovery.
 This is because data from subsequent discoveries are appended to older discoveries and not overridden.
 In this case, you can simply ignore the VM in the portal, by removing it from your group and recalculating the assessment.